nodejs/dev-policy/README.md

 Collaborators can be nominated to become members of the TSC following the same nomination and approval model.
 However, Collaborators cannot nominate themselves for TSC membership.

-### Consensus Seeking Process
+### Accepting Modifications through a Consensus Seeking Process

-Like the TSC governance, all issues and pull requests follow a Consensus Seeking decision making model as described in the Project TSC Charter.

-Collaborators may opt to elevate significant or controversial modifications, or modifications that have not found consensus to the TSC for discussion by assigning the tsc-agenda tag to a pull request or issue.
-The TSC should serve as the final arbiter where required.

-If full TSC review is not required, and there is a Working Group whose charter covers the subject of the issue or pull request, then it can be tagged using a Working Group specific tag (to be selected by the Working Group itself).
-In such cases, the WG can decide whether to further elevate the item to the full tsc (using the *tsc-agenda* tag) or decide on the matter itself.

-In either case, issues or PR’s for which additional review is required should have the review-required tag added and removed only after either the Working Group or TSC decision has been made.

-### Accepting Modifications

-A "Contribution" to the project is any work that is voluntarily submitted to the project.
+A "Contribution" to the Project is any work that is voluntarily submitted to the project.
 These include not only source code in the form of bug fixes, code improvements, new functions, etc, but contributions to documentation, design etc that are intended for the overall improvement of the project.

 Contributions to the Project are made on a collaborative basis.
 Any individual with a GitHub account may propose a contribution by submitting a Pull Request (PR).
-Contributions must be evaluated by project Collaborators with sufficient expertise and approved using the Consensus Seeking Process described above.
+Like the TSC governance, acceptance of Contributions (a.k.a. "landing a Pull Request") into the Project follow the Consensus Seeking decision making model as described in the Project TSC Charter.

-All Pull Requests submitted by individuals who are not currently Collaborators must be signed-off on by an existing Collaborator before the PR will be considered.
+All Pull Requests submitted by individuals who are not Collaborators must be signed-off on by an existing Collaborator before the PR will be considered.
 The sponsoring Collaborator becomes responsible for the PR.

-Pull Requests from an existing Collaborator must be signed-off on by at least one other Collaborator with sufficient expertise to evaluate the specific PR.
-Collaborators are encouraged to seek additional review and sign-off for non-trivial changes.
-A Trivial Change is any which fixes minor bugs or improves performance without affecting API or causing other wide-reaching impact.
+Pull Requests from an existing Collaborator must be signed-off on by at least one other Collaborator.

-Before any Pull Request is landed, sufficient time should be given to receive input from other Collaborators.
+Before any Pull Request is landed, sufficient time should be given to receive input from other Collaborators with sufficient expertise to evaluate the changes.
 Specifically, at least 48 hours during the typical working week and 72 hours over weekends should be given to account for international time differences and work schedules.
 Trivial Pull Requests may be landed after a shorter delay.

-If any Collaborator feels that a particular PR is controversial and needs to be reviewed further, the Collaborator can call attention to the Pull Request by attaching either the *tsc-agenda* tag (to put the Pull Request on the TSC agenda) or a Working Group specific tag to indicate that the PR requires review from a specific Working Group.
-PR’s that are put onto the TSC or WG agenda cannot be landed until the tagged WG or TSC has the opportunity to review and decide using the Consensus Seeking Model.
+If it becomes apparent that the changes proposed by a given Pull Request: (a) have significant impact on the project as a whole; (b) are inherently controversial; or (c) have failed to reach consensus amongst Collaborators, the Pull Request can be elevated for review by either a specific Working Group (by attaching a WG specific tag to the PR) or the TSC (by attaching the *tsc-agenda* tag to the PR).
+Pull Requests that have been flagged for TSC or Working Group review must not be landed until the TSC or Working Group has had sufficient opportunity to review the issue and render a decision.
+A Working Group may choose to defer the issue to the TSC.

-Elevationg of Pull Requests or issues to the TSC or WG should occur when the Pull Request:

-* has a significant impact on the codebase,
-* is inherently controversial; or
-* has failed to reach consensus amongst the Collaborators who are actively participating in the discussion.

-The TSC serves as the final arbiter where required but it is expected that most changes reaching a lazy consensus are merged without TSC intervention.

 Specific Collaborators or Working Groups can be requested to review any PR by using an *@-mention* either within the PR text itself or the associated comment stream.

-Collaborators sign off on a PR by explicitly stating their approval in the PR text or associated comment stream.
+Collaborators sign-off on a Pull Request by explicitly stating their approval in the PR text or associated comment stream.
 If a Collaborator is unsure about the modification or is not prepared to take full responsibility for the change, they should defer to another Collaborator.

-For high priority changes that address security vulnerabilities, a shorter review period may be necessary depending on the nature of the change and severity of the issue.
-It is recommended that the TSC establish a special Security Working Group of Collaborators with recognized security expertise that can be tasked with reviewing security related Pull Requests.
+Exception to this process is allowed for high-priority changes that address security vulnerabilities.
+A shorter review period and modified sign-off process may be necessary depending on the nature of the change and severity of the issue.
+It is recommended that the TSC establish a Security Working Group of Collaborators with recognized security expertise that can be tasked with reviewing security related Pull Requests and determining an appropriate review process.

-Where there is no disagreement amongst Collaborators, a PR may be landed given appropriate review.
-Where there is disagreement amongst Collaborators, consensus should be sought if possible.
-The lack of consensus may indicate the need to elevate discussion to the either a Working Group or TSC for resolution (see below).

 All Pull Requests that either fix bugs or introduce new functionality require at least one test case demonstrating the defect or validating the intended functionality.
 For bug fixes, the test should fail before the change, and pass after the change.

-Pull Requests for changes intended to improve performance should contain a benchmark demonstrating the performance impact.
-The test should demonstrate improved performance after the change is applied.
+Pull Requests for changes intended to improve performance require a benchmark demonstrating the performance impact.
+The benchmark should demonstrate improved performance after the change is applied.

 ### Branches

-The Project source repository will be organized into a single *master* branch and multiple Release branches.
-All modifications intended for the current major release line must be made to the master branch and must follow the guidelines detailed in this document.
-Modifications to Release branches are limited to bug fixes, with priority given to PR’s that address specific security vulnerabilities.
+The Project source repository will be organized into a single *master* branch, multiple Release branches, and multiple Development Branches.
+All modifications intended for the current major release line must be made to the *master* branch and must follow the guidelines detailed in this document.
+Modifications to Release branches are limited to bug fixes, with priority given to changes that address specific security vulnerabilities.
 Oversight of the Release branches belongs to the Long Term Support (LTS) Working Group.
 The LTS Working Group will establish policies for landing Pull Requests into Release branches.

 ### Landing Pull Requests

-When Landing a Pull Request, always modify the original commit message to include additional meta information regarding the change process:
+When Landing a Pull Request, a Collaborator must modify the original commit message to include the following additional meta information regarding the change process:

 * A `Reviewed-By: Name <email>` line for yourself and any other Collaborators who have reviewed the change.
-* A `PR-URL:` line that references the full GitHub URL of the original pull request being merged so it's easy to trace a commit back to the conversation that lead up to that change.
+* A `PR-URL:` line that references the full GitHub URL of the original Pull Request being merged so it's easy to trace a commit back to the conversation that lead up to that change.
-* A `Fixes: X` line as appropriate, where `X` includes the full GitHub URL for an issue, and/or the hash and commit message if the commit fixes a bug in a previous commit.
-Multiple Fixes: lines may be added if appropriate.
+* A `Fixes: X` line as appropriate, where `X` includes the full GitHub URL for an issue, and/or the complete or abbreviated hash identifier and commit message if the commit fixes a bug in a previous commit.
+Multiple `Fixes:` lines may be added if appropriate.

-See the commit log for examples such as this one if unsure exactly how to format your commit messages.

-Additionally:
+Additionally, Collaborators should:

-* Double check PR's to make sure the author's full name and email address are correct before merging.
+* Double check Pull Requests to make sure the author's full name and email address are correct before merging.
-* Except when updating dependencies, all commits should be self contained.
-Meaning, every commit should pass all tests.
-This makes it much easier when bisecting to find a breaking change.
+* Verify that every commit passes all tests.

 ### Issue and Pull Request Tagging